- Car Rentals

 This jhula provides a beautiful view of famous temples, ashrams and River Ganga.
 The jhula has now become one of the most visited tourist spots of Rishikesh, not simply because of its ancient origin and religious sanctity, but also because of the grand temples situated around this area. .....

-At a distance of 1.5 km from Rishikesh Railway Station, Triveni Ghat is a scared Ghat and bathing spot on the right bank of River Ganges in Rishikesh.
+At a distance of 1.5 km from Rishikesh Railway Station, Triveni Ghat is a bathing spot on the right bank of the River Ganges in Rishikesh.
+It is one of the sacred ghats on the banks of the river Ganges and among the most famous Rishikesh sightseeing places.

-Triveni Ghat is located at the confluence of three religious rivers Ganga, Yamuna and Saraswati.
+Triveni Ghat is located at the confluence of three religious rivers Ganga, Yamuna, and Saraswati.
 Various pilgrims visit this place to take a holy dip in Triveni Ghat, before visiting the famous temples of Rishikesh.
-A popular belief is that anyone who takes a dip in Triveni Ghat will have a relief from all sins carried out and attain salvation.
+A popular belief is that anyone who takes a dip in Triveni Ghat will be relieved from all sins carried out and attain salvation.

-The Ganga Aarti at Triveni Ghat, also called as the Maha Aarti, is an evening prayer performed on the banks of the River Ganga.
-It is a major highlight of the ghat, which attracts a large number of devotees and visitors.
-The Aarti is accompanied with chanting of bhajans, beating drums and bells.
-People lit oil diyas, put them on flower-filled leaf boats and release in the holy waters of the river.
-These illuminated lamps in the evening .....
+The Ganga Aarti or Maha Aarti an evening prayer performed on the banks of the River Ganga is the major highlight of the ghat, which attracts a large number of devotees and visitors as part of Rishikesh tour.
+The Aarti is accompanied with chanting .....

 At a distance of 6 km from Rishikesh Railway Station, Tera Manzil Temple is a major landmark and a multi-storey temple located on the banks of river Ganga near Lakshman Jhula in Rishikesh.
 This temple is also known as Kailash Niketan Temple and is one of the most significant places of worship in Rishikesh.
 It is believed that this ancient temple is established by Adi Shankaracharya in the 9th century AD.